-The contribution to ground level annual mean heavy metal concentrations from emissions from large point sources (those with annual emissions of greater than 1.2 tonnes per year or with stack parameters datasets in the database) in the 2008 NAEI was estimated by modelling each source explicitly using an atmospheric dispersion model (ADMS 4.2) and sequential meteorological data for 2009 from Waddington, UK.
-A total of 205, 207 and 212 large point sources were modelled for As, Cd and Ni, respectively.
-Surface roughness was assumed to be 0.1m at the dispersion site and 0.02m at the meteorological site.
-Concentrations were calculated for a 99km x 99km grid square composed of a regularly spaced 1km x 1km resolution receptor grid.
-Each 99km x 99km grid square was centred on the point source, for which information was retrieved from the stack parameters database, which has been developed over a period of time under the PCM contract and is updated annually as required.
+The contribution to ground level annual mean heavy metal concentrations from emissions from large point sources (those with annual emissions of greater than 1.2 tonnes per year or with stack parameters datasets in the PCM database) in the 2009 NAEI was estimated by modelling each source explicitly using an atmospheric dispersion model (ADMS 4.2) and sequential meteorological data for 2010 from Waddington, UK.
+A total of 238 large point sources were modelled for As, Cd and 246 for Ni.
+Surface roughness was assumed to be 0.1 m at the dispersion site and 0.1 m at the meteorological site.
+Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
+Each receptor grid was centred on the point source.
+For each large point source information was retrieved from the PCM stack parameters database.
+This database has been developed over a period of time under the current UKAAQA contract and its' predecessors.
+The database is updated annually as required.
 Data sources for this database include a survey of Part A authorisation notices held by the Environment Agency and previously collated datasets on emission release parameters from large SO2 point sources (Abbott and Vincent, 1999).
 Parameters used in the modelling from the stack parameters database include: